 Knowing and identifying the Toyota brake parts of your lift truck and how they are interconnected is essential to carry out this task efficiently.
 If you're still having trouble, it's best to consult a professional for assistance.

 Toyota forklifts are equipped with a service brake and an emergency brake.
-The service brake is used to stop the forklift under normal operating conditions, while the emergency brake is only used in case of an accident or other emergency situation.
+The service brake is used to stop the forklift under normal operating conditions, while the emergency brake is only used in case of an accident or other emergency situations.
 Both brakes must be in good working order to ensure the safety of the operator and for those around you.

 If your Toyota forklift's brakes are not working properly, you must adjust them.
 Follow these steps to adjust the brakes on your Toyota forklift: